By David Morrill and Deke Castleman

 The interior, finally completed in 1967, is vast, though much less ornate than, say, the San Francisco church a few blocks away.
 The stained glass is glorious; the marble altar is modeled on the one in St. Peter’s in Rome.
 A bigger-than-life statue of Pope Paul, commemorating his 1985 visit to Cuenca, greets visitors who enter from Calle Malo.
 Mass is conducted most mornings and some afternoons; the schedule is posted on a bulletin board near the entrance.

-The Cuenca Diocese claims, by the way, that based on sheer interior volume, the cathedral is the largest in Latin America.
+The Cuenca Diocese claims, by the way, that based on sheer interior volume, the cathedral is the largest in South America.

 Heading west on Mariscal Sucre, away from the square, you parallel the massive south wall of the cathedral, with a good view of the closest dome.
 On the corner of Padre Aguirre is the flower market, where more of the domes come into view.
 The best view of them is from San Francisco Plaza, a block south (toward the river) on Padre Aguirre.